THE TREASURES OF PERSIA

 Arrive Tehran, pick up SIMs if needed and transfer to the hotel to settle in.
 Tour briefing, brief historical overview and local orientation tour on foot to help you feel at home.

 Iran’s history museums alone make a stay in Tehran worthwhile.
-The National Museum displays artefacts and archaeological treasures in their chronological order, providing an unforgettable view of the history of Iran.
-The Reza Abbasi Museum does the same with the visual arts, through breathtaking displays of painting, metalwork and ceramics.
-After a delicious street food lunch of falafel rolls, we will visit the glittering Golestan Palace complex , a World Heritage Site, with its sparkling Qajar mirrorwork, decorative tiles and paintings.
-We will take an early evening stroll in the foothills followed by a traditional open air dinner at Darband.
+The National Museum displays artefacts and archaeological treasures in their chronological order, providing an unforgettable view of the history of Iran through time.
+The Reza Abbasi Museum does the same with the visual arts, through breath-taking displays of painting, metalwork and ceramics.
+After a delicious street food lunch of falafel rolls, we will visit the glittering Golestan Palace complex, a World Heritage Site, with its sparkling Qajar mirrorwork, decorative tiles and paintings.
+An early dinner at the hotel.
 (B,L,D)

 We say au revoir to Tehran and head north to Zanjan, to visit the Dome of Soltaniyeh, built in 1302 – 1312, and set in a pretty old village amongst rolling green pastures.
 Traditional dinner at the old Caravanserai Sangi where we will grind our own Dizi – slow-cooked lamb and chick pea stew – with a mortar and pestle.
 (B,L,D)